 While it may not be the intent of proponents of “highly-skilled” volunteering to denigrate other volunteers, in practice that’s what it sounds like.
-What do sites such as SmartVolunteer.org (“connects talented professionals with meaningful skills-based non-profit volunteer opportunities”) think they imply about pre-existing volunteer work?
+What do sites such as SmartVolunteer.org (no longer available) (“connects talented professionals with meaningful skills-based non-profit volunteer opportunities”) think they imply about pre-existing volunteer work?
 First, the list of skills offered by volunteers already is enormous and, second, the best organizations have long been welcoming every level of donated expertise.
 Yes, too many have not, but let’s not paint everyone with the same brush.

 In the same vein, it makes sense for a company to deploy its employees, on company time, to use their expertise on behalf of the community.
 But what if the service is to be done on the employee’s personal time?
 Not everyone wants to spend free time doing what he or she does daily; volunteering is an opportunity to pursue passions, engage with family and friends, and have fun – all of which can still result in meaningful service.